pivotal/docs-tap/learning-center/local-install-guides/deploying-to-minikube.md

 Because you are deploying to a local machine, you are unlikely to have access to your own custom domain name and certificate you can use with the cluster.
 You must take extra steps over a standard install of Minikube to ensure you can run certain types of workshops.

-Also, because Minikube generally has limited memory resources available and is only a single-node cluster, you might be restricted from running workshops that have large memory requirements or that demonstrate the use of third-party applications requiring a multi-node cluster.
+Also, because Minikube generally has limited memory resources available and is only a single-node cluster, you might be restricted from running workshops that have large memory requirements or that demonstrate the use of third-party applications requiring a multinode cluster.

 Requirements and setup instructions specific to Minikube are detailed in this document.
 Otherwise, you can follow normal installation instructions for the Learning Center operator.